 While concentrations such as Information Systems Security and Project Management may be available to you as an MSIS student, you might, if you have more of a data science bent, want to seek out an MSIS program that offers concentrations in (or otherwise emphasizes) Data Analytics or Business Intelligence.

-Such programs will enable you to focus on (1) extracting knowledge from and finding value in the data being collected on an increasingly mind-blowing scale and (2) improving the quality and efficiency of the decision making processes informed by this data.
+Such programs may enable you to focus on (1) extracting knowledge from and finding value in the data being collected on an increasingly mind-blowing scale and (2) improving the quality and efficiency of the decision making processes informed by this data.

 Courses likely to count toward a Data Analytics or Business Intelligence concentration include: